Search Results for

 • Step 1: Open the AndroidManifest.xml file, in the android/app/src/main folder.

 • Step 2: Add an intent filter for incoming links.
-Inside activity tag, add the following lines of code:
+Inside the activity tag, add the following lines of code:

 <intent-filter>